jeiks/Stealing_DL_Models/README.md

 # Copycat CNN

-## Stealing Knowledge by Persuading Confession with Random Non-Labeled Data
+## 1. Stealing Knowledge by Persuading Confession with Random Non-Labeled Data

 ![Copycat](copycat.svg)

 [Project Details and Code](Copycat_CNN.md)

-## The Copycat Paper
-Our paper is available on [arXiv](https://arxiv.org/abs/1806.05476)
+This paper is available on [arXiv](https://arxiv.org/abs/1806.05476)

     @inproceedings{Correia-Silva-IJCNN2018,
       author={J. R. {Correia-Silva} and R. F. {Berriel} and C. {Badue} and A. F. {de Souza} and T. {Oliveira-Santos}},